mui/material-ui/docs/src/pages/getting-started/frequently-asked-questions.md

 ## Material-UI is awesome.
 How can I support the project?

-There are a lot of ways to support Material-UI:
+There are many ways to support Material-UI:
 - Improve [the documentation](https://github.com/mui-org/material-ui/tree/v1-beta/docs).- Help others to get started.- [Spread the word](https://twitter.com/MaterialUI).- Answer [StackOverflow questions](https://stackoverflow.com/questions/tagged/material-ui).If you use Material-UI in a commercial project and would like to support its continued development by becoming a **Sponsor**, or in a side or hobby project and would like to become a backer, you can do so through [OpenCollective](https://opencollective.com/material-ui).